On this page

 When do you qualify?

-- You must invest in a business asset that is on the Energy and Environmental Investment List (Milieulijst) drawn up each year by the Ministry of Infrastructure and Water Management.
+- You must invest in a business asset that is on the Environment List (Milieulijst tool) drawn up each year by the Ministry of Infrastructure and Water Management.

 - You invest at least €2,500 per year.